Mungyi/chaopli.github.io/_posts/2015-10-14-cuda_latencies.md

  resource could be allocated to each thread.
 So we should adjust the resources usage based on our problem and architectures.

+ The size of block is the number of threads assigned in a block.
+Each SM has a maximum number of active block.
+If the number of threads is too small, to achieve the same purpose, one will probably have to use more blocks.
+If there is no so many SMs available, it will be not full occupancy.
+For example, assume we have a SM supporting 16 active blocks.
+It has 128 cores in total.
+We can have at most 16 blocks (8 threads in each block).

  The following table shows the comparison between GK107 (Kepler) and GM107 (Maxwell)